 If the Masters is about tradition and beauty, the U.S. Open is famously known as "golf's toughest test."
 The USGA sets up courses to reward precision and punish even the smallest mistakes.
 This year, the championship returns to a venue that personifies this philosophy: Pinehurst No. 2 in North Carolina.

-Architect Donald Ross' s masterpiece doesn't use the standard tricks of deep US open heavy rough or countless water hazards.
+Architect Donald Ross' masterpiece doesn't use the standard tricks of deep US Open heavy rough or countless water hazards.
 Instead, its defense is its fiendishly creative greens.
-Shaped a bit llike upside-down tortoise shells, they repel anything but the most perfectly struck approach shots, sending balls trickling down into tight collection areas.
+Shaped a bit like upside-down tortoise shells, they repel anything but the most perfectly struck approach shots, sending balls trickling down into tight collection areas.
 Players will also have to contend with sandy waste areas and wire grass that line the fairways, demanding a totally different kind of recovery shot.

 How the Pros Will Tackle It: A Coach's Perspective

 Pinehurst No. 2 asks a different set of questions.
-Winning here requires a specific skill set a person often developes with countless amount of focus and determined pracice:
+Winning here requires a specific skill set often developed with countless hours of focused practice:

-• A World-Class Creative Short Game: This is what truly separates the winner from the field.
+- A World-Class Creative Short Game: This is what truly separates the winner from the field.
 Players who miss greens (and they all will) must be able to pull off a huge variety of shots.
-They'll be putting from 30 yards off the green, chipping with hybrids and 7-irons from tight lies, and hitting delicate spinners from sandy spots just next to greenside bunkerst.
+They'll be putting from 30 yards off the green, chipping with hybrids and 7-irons from tight lies, and hitting delicate spinners from sandy spots just next to greenside bunkers.

-• Patience and Mental Fortitude: The winner of the U.S. Open won't be the player who makes the most birdies, it will be the player who makes the fewest mistakes and accepts their bogeys calmly.
+- Patience and Mental Fortitude: The winner of the U.S. Open won't be the player who makes the most birdies, it will be the player who makes the fewest mistakes and accepts their bogeys calmly.
 Anyone who gets frustrated and tries to force the issue will quickly find their round falling apart.
-Bogies at a tournament like the U.S. Open need to have a very short-term memory by th player so each subsequent shot afterall and during the round can standup a better a fight.
+Bogies at a tournament like the U.S. Open need a short-term memory by the player, so each subsequent shot during the round can stand up better.

 What You Can Learn For Your Game

-1. Build a Short Game "Toolbox."
+- Build a Short Game "Toolbox."
 The next time you practice your short game, don't just use your sand wedge.
-Take several balls and try hitting chips with different clubs like a putter, a hybrid, a 8-iron, and a pitching wedge.
+Take several balls and try hitting chips with different clubs like a putter, a hybrid, an 8-iron, and a pitching wedge.
 See how the ball reacts.
-Learning which shot works best for which situation gives you more options and more confidence aroudn the greens
+Learning which shot works best for which situation gives you more options and more confidence around the greens.

-2. Aim for the Fat Part of the Green.
+- Aim for the Fat Part of the Green.
 This is the oldest piece of advice in golf, and it's never more true than at the U.S. Open.
 On your own course, forget about hunting for pins tucked on the edge.
 Aiming for the center of the green consistently will lower your scores more than almost any other strategic decision.
 It reduces your chances of a "big number" and leaves you with more birdie putts over the course of a round.
-Good course manamgenent is essential in the game we love an call golf.
+Good course management is essential in the game we love and call golf.

 The Grand Finale: The 152nd Open Championship